home-assistant/home-assistant.io/source/_integrations/home_connect.markdown

 - Numbers that sets the temperature of cooling appliances.
 - Time for alarm clock for cooktops and ovens.
 - Multiple sensors that report the different states and events reported by the appliance.
-- Binary sensors that shows binary states of the appliance.
+- Binary sensors that show binary states of the appliance.

 {% note %}
 Note that it depends on the appliance and on API permissions which of the features are supported.